Perfect market definition

 /What is a Perfect Market?

 A perfect market is market that is structured to have no anomalies that would otherwise interfere with the best prices being obtained.
-Examples of this perfect market structure are as follows:
+The requirements for this perfect market structure are as follows:

 A large number of buyers.
 Having many buyers increases demand, and so introduces pressure for prices to increase.